OEC Connector

 The OEC Connector from the campground to the Ole Ranger Trail is complete

-The terrain and difficult trail build above, and around, the Union Dam Tunnel brought in professional trail builders and our first ever machine built trail section at Patapsco Valley State.
+The terrain and difficult trail build above, and around, the Union Dam Tunnel brought in professional trail builders and our first-ever machine-built trail section at Patapsco Valley State.
 The trail replaces several legacy trails with a new sustainable connection providing connectivity and river access to park visitors.

 The new trail alignment goes above the Union Dam Tunnel, this eliminates the dangerous railroad section.